 PhD, MA, The Ohio State University; BA, University of Iowa

 Joe Priester is an expert in the field of Consumer Psychology in which he explores the psychological processes underlying consumer behavior.
 His research focuses on how evaluative judgments guide thoughts, feelings, and behavior.
 He has written and edited academic books, as well as having published chapters and papers.
 His research has appeared in Journal of Personality and Social Psychology, Journal of Consumer Psychology, Journal of Consumer Research, and Psychological Science.
 He is the co-editor of the ``Research Dialogue'' section of Journal of Consumer Psychology.

-PhD, University of Maryland; MA, SUNY-Buffalo; BS, Nankai University
+PhD, University of Maryland; MA, State University of New York, Buffalo; BS, Nankai University

 Lan Luo studies new product development and marketing implications of new product launches.
 Her research has been published in Marketing Science and Journal of Marketing Research, among other journals.
 Professor Luo is the recipient of the John D.C.
 Little Award, the Donald R. Lehmann Award, and is a finalist for the Paul E. Green Award.
 Each is a major research award in the field of marketing.
 She has also been granted the Dean’s Research Excellence Award at the Marshall School of Business.
 In 2011, Professor Luo was named as a MSI Young Scholar, awarded once every two years to scholars mostly likely to be "potential leaders of the next generation of Marketing academics".
 She also received Marshall's Golden Apple Award for her teaching excellence.